 The Governance Committee appointed by the Board of Directors and charged with the preparation of amendments to these bylaws.

-A majority vote of the Board of Directors, either originating or recommending a revision to the Governance Committee; or
+A majority vote of the Board of Directors, either originating or recommending a revision to the Governance Committee.

-A recommendation in writing signed by at least fifty (50) members of the Association sent to the University’s designated staff person for forwarding to the Governance Committee for proposal to the Board of Directors.

 Section 2.
 Adoption of Amendments